Skip to main content

 How Does Cortisol Directly Impair Thyroid Function?

-The degradation of thyroid performance is a multi-pronged process.
+The degradation of thyroid performance under chronic stress is a multi-pronged process.
 It extends beyond a simple suppression of hormones and into the intricate mechanics of hormone conversion and cellular utilization.
 The persistently elevated levels of cortisol, the primary glucocorticoid released by the adrenal glands, orchestrate a systemic downregulation of metabolic activity.
 This occurs through several distinct mechanisms.

 First, at the central level, cortisol exerts negative feedback on the hypothalamus and pituitary gland.
 It directly inhibits the secretion of Thyrotropin-Releasing Hormone (TRH) from the hypothalamus.
 Less TRH means a weaker signal to the pituitary, which consequently reduces its output of Thyroid-Stimulating Hormone (TSH).

-While this effect can be subtle and may not always push TSH outside the standard laboratory range, it represents a fundamental reduction in the primary stimulus for the to produce T4 and T3.
+While this effect can be subtle and may not always push TSH outside the standard laboratory range, it represents a fundamental reduction in the primary stimulus for the thyroid gland to produce T4 and T3.
 The command to maintain metabolic rate is effectively muted from the very top of the chain.

 The more profound impact occurs peripherally, at the point of hormone conversion.
 The thyroid gland produces approximately 80% T4 and only 20% T3.
 Since T3 is up to ten times more biologically active than T4, the body relies on peripheral conversion of T4 to T3 to meet its metabolic needs.